flythereddflagg/flythereddflagg.github.io/python_book/docs/05-Comments.md

 ## What is an octothorpe?

 You have probably seen this symbol at some point: `#`.
 The proper name for this symbol is an octothorpe.
-However, you have probably heard it called the following: hash, hashtag, hound, tic-tac-toe symbol etc. For the purposes of this book, I will refer to it as a hash.
+However, you have probably heard it called the following: hash, hashtag, pound, tic-tac-toe symbol etc. For the purposes of this book, I will refer to it as a hash.
 The hash has a special purpose that will be seen in the code you will write below.

 ```python
 # octothorpe.py